Theodoric I: Legacy

 For his sacrifice and subsequent victory over Attila at the Battle of the Catalaunian Plains, Theodoric became a revered figure in Western historiography, and served as an inspiration for J. R. R. Tolkien in his creation of king Théoden of Rohan in The Lord of the Rings and The Battle of the Pelennor Fields.

+Portrayals

+He is played by Liam Cunningham in the 2001 miniseries Attila.